cashTangoTangoCash/orgFixLinks/README.md

 >-u, --userFixesLinks: when automatic link repair fails and it makes sense to do so, prompt user to fix broken links manually (menu-driven)

->-n, --noSpideringStopViaKeystroke: disable stopping spidering via typing anything then hitting enter key
+>-n, --noSpideringStopViaKeystroke: normally spidering can be stopped via typing anything then hitting enter key; -n disables this.  also set by -d.

->-d, --debug:  run script in pudb.  require -n flag to enable pudb (pudb cannot do multithreading, which is required for stopping spidering by hitting return)
+>-d, --debug:  run script in pudb.  additionally sets -n.

->-D, --dryRun:  make no changes to org files on disk.  make a copy of database and make changes to the copy.  suggestion: alternate between dry run and normal mode in a test sequence.
+>-D, --dryRun:  make no changes to org files on disk.  make a copy of database and make changes to the copy.

 >-l, --showLog:  use pager less to display log file after operating on each org file; this gives you time to inspect a rewritten org file in dry run mode before it's reverted to original